 Our Department is internationally recognised for the quality of its research across a broad range of areas from 1450 to the present, ranging from social and cultural history to politics, international relations and global history.
 Themes of particular interest in research include protest and citizenship, gender, race, class formation, nationalism, cultural history, violence, wars and revolutions.
-Details of staff research interests and their publications can be found on the Department of History webpages.
+Details of staff research interests and their publications can be found at www.essex.ac.uk/history/staff.